Community Wellbeing

 Safety on our roads

-by DV, about 1 month ago
+by DV, 8 months ago

 Progress and growth of a small town can bring both positives and negatives.
 Discovering Bellingham for the first time in 2003 while visiting WWU with our son, we found ourselves drawn to the lifestyle of a city of 60,000 people.
 The pace of life and feeling safety in a small community convinced us to purchase our home here.